nuitrcs/r-online-2020/README.md

 ## Friday: Data Project (Option 2)

 Instead of learning the programming concepts above, you can instead apply the skills you learned in the previous 4 days working on a small data project.
-There will be no video lessons for the project, but you're welcome to ask questions and seek help as you work on it.
+There will be no video lesson for the project, but you're welcome to ask questions on the discussion boards and in the afternoon office hours.

 Details coming soon.